 The fact is that uPVC and cPVC (PVC from here on) are difficult to paint.
-The reason is, is that PVC has a low surface energy.
+The reason because PVC has a low surface energy.
 All materials and liquids have a “surface energy”.
 The scientific unit of surface energy is Dynes/Centimeter.
 For purposes of discussion we will talk about the surface energy, SE, of water and how it relates to PVC.

 There is another piece of the equation that has to be considered.
-Even if a consumer prepares the surface as described, the SE of PVC will never reach the SE of water (with these techniques) which is 72DYNE and with all the best preparation, the SE of the PVC will be variable due to the waxes that are external and internal to the PVC.
+Even if a consumer prepares the surface as described, the SE of PVC will never reach the SE of water (with these techniques) and even with all the best preparation, the SE of the PVC will be variable due to the waxes that are external and internal to the PVC.
 To combat this, paints made of a blend of acrylic and polyurethane, (i.e. special latex paints) have been formulated with additives to reduce the SE of the liquid paint.
-These additives reduce the SE of PVC paints down to 34DYNE which is lower than the untreated SE of PVC.
+These additives reduce the SE of PVC paints down to 34DYNE which is lower than the untreated SE of PVC (72DYNE).